Sperm Donor Asked to Pay Child Support

 The story began on March 2009 when Marotta answered an ad on Craigslist from a Topeka lesbian couple seeking donated sperm.
 Marotta delivered three cupfuls of his sperm for free to the women.

 In December 2009, one of the women gave birth to a daughter, according to court documents.
-Later the two women separated and one of them stopped working due to illness and applied to the state for help.
+Later, the two women separated, and one of them stopped working due to illness and applied to the state for help.
 That’s when the state contacted him for child support.

-Marotta said he would assume no financial responsibility for the child, who is now 4 years old, but the Kansas Department for Children and Families said any agreement would not apply since no doctor involved.
+Marotta said he would assume no financial responsibility for the child, who is now 4 years old, but the Kansas Department for Children and Families said any agreement would not apply since no doctor was involved.

 Ben Swinnen, Marotta’s lawyer, accused the state of being politically motivated in its pursuit of his client.
 Kansas is a state where same-sex marriage is not legal.